1688KAI/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperStarted.md

 server have its own machine.
 It must be a completely separate physical server.
 Multiple virtual machines on the same physical host are still vulnerable to the complete failure of that host.

->If you have multiple network interfaces in your ZooKeeper machines, you can also instruct ZooKeeper to bind on all of your interfaces and automatically switch to a healthy interface in case of a network failure.
-For details, see the [Configuration Parameters](zookeeperAdmin.html#id_multi_address).

 <a name="other-optimizations"></a>